winkee01/diskup/README.md

 By visualizing the disk usage throughout the whole plotting process, you can find a good point to start a new parallel plotting job while not exceeding your SSD's capacity.

-For example, you have a 380GB SSD, and you want to find out if you can run 2 plotting jobs and when can you start the second job, you can tell it from this graph.
+For example, you have a 380GB SSD (real capacity is only 362GB), and you want to find out if you can run two k32 plotting jobs and when can you start the second job, you can tell it from this graph.

 ![](https://github.com/winkee01/diskup/blob/master/sample.png?raw=true)

 ### Usage

-**1) record.sh**
+##### 1) record.sh
 before you start your plotting job, run this command:

 ```